andrej-mace/ping_pong-game/README.md

 # ping_pong-game
-The repository contains a prototupe of the
+The repository contains a prototype of the
 Ping-pong game.
 It is a multiplayer game...

 The game was implemented in Python